Read our policy manifesto

 HereRead our policy manifesto

 HereAll the evidence shows that children desperately need more time outside, more physical activity, more social contact, more sense of belonging in their communities, more freedom – and more play!
 Playing out or “doorstep play” – having access to the space right outside your home, whether a street or housing estate – can give them all these things, for free.
+This access to free, safe outdoor play is a social justice issue for children.

 However, based on our direct experience of supporting social housing tenants over the years, we know that there is a lot that needs to change.
-Unfortunately, all too often, housing providers are inadvertently preventing children from playing out rather than supporting them to do so.
+Unfortunately, all too often, housing providers are still preventing children from playing out rather than supporting them to do so.

-No Ball Games signs – or even the more extreme “no playing” – are still ubiquitous on housing estates, sending a clear message to children that they are unwelcome in the space outside their own homes.
+“No Ball Games” signs – or the more extreme “No Playing” – are still ubiquitous on housing estates, sending a clear message to children that they are unwelcome in the space outside their own homes, even where it is safe, green or car-free.

-Happily, a small number of councils and housing associations have committed to removing these – or even replacing them with more positive “please play here” signage.
-Aberdeen Council led the way on this, pledging to remove all No Ball Games signs in 2015 and starting a national “Yes Ball Games” campaign with the Denis Law Trust.
+Happily, a small number of councils and housing associations have committed to removing No Ball Games signs – or even replacing them with more positive “please play here” signage.
+Aberdeen Council led the way on this, pledging to remove all No Ball Games signs in 2015 and starting a “Yes Ball Games” campaign with the Denis Law Trust.
 Things are moving in the right direction – they just need to move faster!

 Wrexham Council is looking into supporting play streets and removing ‘no ball games’ signs as part of an overall approach to supporting children to play out.